-A leading book on environmental regulatory reform was authored by Daniel Fiorino, who served as an administrator in the U.S Environmental Protection Agency (Fiorino, 2006)11.
+Before he was appointed to the Supreme Court, Justice Stephen Breyer published a book on risk regulation (Breyer, 1993).
+He observed disproportionate cost and inefficiencies in the current regulatory system.
+A leading book on environmental regulatory reform was authored by Daniel Fiorino, who served as an administrator in the U.S Environmental Protection Agency (Fiorino, 2006).
 Fiorino pointed out that U.S. regulatory policies required compliance but had no provisions to promote performance.

+The most comprehensive reform effort to date was launched in 2007 by professor of environmental law at New York University, David Schoenbrod, and cooperators.
+Schoenbrod, a former staff attorney for the National Resources Defense Council in the 1970s, led suit suit against EPA to include lead in air quality standards.
+However, in the 1990s Schoenbrod turned reform advocate (Schoenbrod, 1993; Sandler and Schoenbrod, 2003; Schoenbrod et al, 2010.
+The 2007 reform symposium included participation by many of the nation's leading environmental law and policy experts.
+The book summarizing its conclusions (Schoenbrod et al, 2012) was praised by two former EPA administrators; see also a detailed review by Esty, (2017).

-Professor of environmental law at New York University, David Schoenbrod, a former staff attorney for the National Resources Defense Council in the 1970s who turned reform advocate, led an intensive review of U.S. environmental law (Schoenbrod et al., 2010).
-Schoenbrod and coworkers published other critiques of environmental regulatory policy (Schoenbrod, 2012, 2017) A major research program cataloging federal government regulations was initiated by the Mercatus Center of George Mason University (Al-Ubaydli & McLaughlin, 2014&McLaughlin & Sherouse, 2015), and an annual tally of total regulations in the federal register has been published by Wayne Crews (Crews, 2018).
+A major research program cataloging federal government regulations and regulatory restrictions was initiated by the Mercatus Center of George Mason University (Al-Ubaydli and McLaughlin, 2014; McLaughlin and Sherouse, 2015), and an annual tally of total regulations in the federal register has been published by Wayne Crews (Crews, 2018).

-Given legislative paralysis in Congress, President Obama indicated readiness to use his pen and telephone Obama, 2016, i.e. issue Executive Orders and mobilize public opinion.
-However, the Trump administration has "revoked or rolled back" more than 60 environmental rules and regulations (Popovich et al., 2020) This indicates that without addressing polarization and restoring meaningful Congressional operation policies will remain chaotic.
+Given the legislative paralysis in Congress, President Obama indicated readiness to use his pen and telephone (Obama, 2016), i.e., he would issue Executive Orders and mobilize public opinion to promote energy policies against climate change.
+However, the Trump administration has "revoked or rolled back" more than 60 environmental rules and regulations (Popovich et al., 2020).
+This suggests that without addressing regulatory reform and polarization, U.S. environmental policy will remain conflicted.
+Efforts against global climate change will face frustrating barriers.